esturcke/cmsc-636-project/proposal/README.md

 on the network, analysts can only consider a small fraction of the traffic in any detail.
 Automatically detected threats can often be assigned a severity to prioritize what analysts should look at first.
-For novel threats, however, there's a greater burden on analysts to find suspect traffic.
+For novel threats, however, there’s a greater burden on analysts to find suspect traffic.
 Visually encoding network traffic might give analysts the ability to detect certain anomalous patterns and help guide further analysis.